nseon1/discord_online_research_ai_sphere/README.md

 eureka labs: https://discord.gg/ppEWkHZGJr , not much links, but has a course type structure similar to fast ai

-autogen: a microsoft package ; attempts agentic ai stuff https://discord.gg/BCrDruekfd ,

 emergence: Mostly inactive; Talks about emergent behaviour in AI  https://discord.gg/taVdBG2qBc

-pipeless-ai: a discord server for a github package, not too active https://discord.gg/kTdSg4Pms8, no links

 aleksa gordic- has study groups,general ai, based on a youtuber https://discord.gg/RnK9hUrT4Y